Dbz/rails_events/README.md

 # rails_events

 Add Backbone style events without using the whole framework.
-This will provide a bare bones front-end framework for developing Rails applications with Javascript or CoffeeScript.
+This will provide a bare bones micro front-end framework for developing multi-page Rails applications with Javascript or CoffeeScript.
-This will increase the speed of all event based development and creation of dynamic content.
+This will increase the speed of all event based development, creation of dynamic content, and will add clear organization to Javascript/Coffeescript files.

 ## Set up